langurmonkey/website-source/content/blog/2024/jujutsu.md

 ◆  zzzzzzzz root() 00000000
 ```

 Woah, this is nice.
-This is the default output log format, and it is so much nicer than most other CLI tools.
+This is the default output log format, and it is so much nicer than Git's default `git log` output.
 Wee see three changes:

-- The first belongs to the root commit (`zzzzzzzz`)
+- The first line shows the current (empty) change (`nxlokovw`)
 - The second, the one we just made, where we added `a.txt` (`swkvvrku`)
-- The current (empty) change (`nxlokovw`)
+- The last line belongs to the root commit (`zzzzzzzz`)

 Something else to note is that the current change is always annotated with `@`.
-Moreover, the highlight script in this website does not show this, but if I show you a screenshot of my terminal, you may notice something cool:
+Moreover, the highlight script in this website does not show this, but have a look at the real output as shown in a terminal and you may notice something cool:

 {{< fig src="/img/2024/10/jj-log-1.jpg" type="image/jpg" class="fig-center" width="85%" title="A screenshot of a terminal showing the output of `jj log`." loading="lazy" >}}

 See the purple letters at the beginning of each change ID?
-These highlight the minimum prefix that can be used to identify this particular change.
+These highlight the minimum unique prefix that can be used to identify this particular change.
 In this case, `z` identifies the first change, `s` the second and `n` the third.
-Once the repository grows, this won't be one-letter prefixes anymore, but they will keep reasonably short for an average number of changes.
+Once the repository grows, they won't be one-letter prefixes anymore, but they will keep reasonably short for an average number of changes.

 What if we want to go and edit the change where we created `a.txt`?
 Easy, we just use `jj edit`, followed by the change identifier.
 In this case, the minimum prefix for that change is `s`, so we use that.